-As Holly was getting ready to learn Indashi magic, Peter, Eun and Kora raced back to Peter’s house so they could figure out what to do about the extradimensional Pain Lord they’d loosed on Atherton.
+As Holly was preparing to learn magic, Peter, Eun and Kora raced back to the house so they could figure out what to do about the extra-dimensional Pain Lord they’d loosed on Atherton.

 “Fuck!
 Fuck!”
-Peter yelled as he strode into his bedroom, clutching his hair with both hands.
-“We are fucking fucked!”
+Peter yelled as he stomped into his bedroom, clutching his hair with both hands.
+“We are so fucked!”

-“Calm down,” Kora said.
+“Calm down,” Kora said irritably.
 “If you give in to panic, then—”

-“Oh am I panicking?”
+“Oh, am I panicking?”
 He turned to Kora, his wide-eyed face slick with sweat.
-“I’m sorry—did you miss the part where a motherfucking Pain Lord broke into our goddamn dimension?
+“I’m sorry—did you miss the part where a motherfucking Pain Lord broke into our dimension?
 I guess we should all start chanting ‘Serenity Now!’
-Or we should—”
+Or we could—”

 Eun slapped him across the face.
 Hard.